What is Preeclampsia (PIH)?

 Oftentimes doctors and healthcare professionals mistake signs and symptoms of preeclampsia for regular symptoms related to pregnancy, which can appear to be similar (especially symptoms such as headaches, shortness of breath, and weight gain/swelling).
-Unfortunately, when Preeclampsia is not addressed promptly it becomes more severe and thus more dangerous for a woman and her unborn child.
+Unfortunately, when Preeclampsia is misdiagnosed or not addressed promptly it becomes more severe and thus more dangerous for a woman and her unborn child.
 Below are the consequences of Preeclampsia misdiagnosis and failures to treat Preeclampsia in a timely manner:

-- Uncontrolled Preeclampsia or a misdiagnosis of Preeclampsia will lead to Eclampsia, which is a progressed version of Preeclampsia that includes seizures and severe, fatal consequences for pregnant women and their unborn babies.
+- Uncontrolled Preeclampsia or a Preeclampsia misdiagnosis will lead to Eclampsia, which is a progressed version of Preeclampsia that includes seizures and severe, fatal consequences for pregnant women and their unborn babies.
 Delivery will be necessary in this scenario to attempt to save a pregnant woman’s life regardless of fetal age.

 - Increased risk of placental abruption, which is the detachment of the placenta from the wall of the uterus, causing potential damage to the placenta (the baby’s source of nutrients and oxygen) and major bleeding which will cause complications for both mother and baby